Never skip your warm-up

 Ok, we’ve covered the term, so now we can take a closer look at the importance of a warm-up.
 Why is it so important?
 What exactly happens to our body in the process of warming up?
-Well, the warm-up is performed to prepare the human body for activities which will demand increased blood flow, hence a higher pulse rate.
+Well, the warm-up is performed to prepare the human body for activities that will demand increased blood flow, hence a higher pulse rate.
 When we start warming up the heart rate and the blood circulation slowly increase, the joints loosen and the muscle temperature rises, which makes them more flexible.

 Our body is literally warming up.
 If we’d take a thermographic camera and film a person starting with the warm-up, we’d see muscles temperature rising, or in the case of a thermographic camera, turning red.
 The warm-up itself is a consequence of respiration energy release in the muscles.
 According to scientists, over 70 % of the energy that powers your muscles is lost as heat.

 To prevent body temperature from getting too high our heart starts pumping the blood faster (heart rate increase) since the heat is being transferred from the muscles to your skin via blood.
 As a consequence, the skin starts producing sweat, which represents the last stage of the cooling process.
 The latter is initiated by the heated blood when it reaches a part of your brain called the hypothalamus.